-Trump’s FBI Announcement Is ‘an Insult to Every Agent’
+Trump’s FBI Announcement Is ‘an Insult to Every Agent,’ Bureau Veterans Say

-With ex-FBI boss James Comey’s Congressional testimony only a day a way, agents worry the president is already politicizing Comey’s replacement, Christopher Wray.

-President Donald Trump named his pick for FBI director this morning––and some former FBI agents fear he is already politicizing the role.
+When President Donald Trump named his pick for FBI director Wednesday, some former FBI agents were quick to suggest Trump was politicizing the role.

 The president announced (over Twitter, naturally), that he will nominate Christopher Wray to head the bureau.
-The fact that Trump made this announcement just a day before former FBI Director James Comey’s testimony hasn’t been lost on the federal law enforcement community.
+The fact that Trump made this announcement shortly before former FBI Director James Comey’s testimony was due hasn’t been lost on the federal law enforcement community.

-The timing will fuel concerns that the president is still trying to use law enforcement for political purposes––which is anathema in the law enforcement world.
+The timing will fuel concerns that the president is still trying to use law enforcement for political purposes—which is anathema in the law enforcement world.

 Trump told NBC News that he fired Comey because he didn’t like the fact that Comey was investigating potential connections between his campaign and the Russian government.
 Comey is expected to testify that Trump tried to get him to roll back investigations of his associates.